 Let’s face it, as a writer a printed publication of your work somehow seems more ‘legit’ than digital.

-And the data certainly seems to support that.
-Sixty-five percent of Americans last year read a printed book vs. 28% who read a digital book.
+The data certainly seems to support that.
+Seventy two percent of Americans last year read a printed book vs. 28% who read a digital book.

 While there’s no doubt that the printed book provides a nostalgic and very tactile experience, the move to digital books is gaining ground.
 Cell phones and tablets have taken center stage allowing greater accessibility to content and allowing more authors to become self-made successes.
 Established authors are also reaping the benefits as they see increased sales through the digital channel.